roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 ## Conclusions

-For me this short story is a good example that we need to be always contentious about what kind of problem we want to solve and never be frightening of breaking some existing rules or best practices.
+For me, this short story is a good example that we need to be always contentious about what kind of problem we want to solve and never be frightening of breaking some existing rules or best practices.
 Chances are they were not designed to be applied in your context anyway.

-And that how revolutions happen.
+And that is how revolutions happen.

 ## References